Renuma1618/Next-Supabase-App/README.md

 ## Running the Application

 1.  *Start the Development Server*: Run npm run dev.
-2.  *Access the Application*: Open your browser and navigate to http://localhost:3000.
+2.  *Access the Application*: Open youra browser and navigate to http://localhost:3000.

 ## Troubleshooting